janicegreen10/Inspect-1.8.7./README.md

 2. Enable Developer Mode by clicking the toggle switch next to Developer mode.

 3. Click the Load unpacked button and select the extension directory.

+4. The extension will be added to the list and automatically enabled.